 Enter the domains, as many as you need for your school, one on each line, on your settings page and click Update domains.

-To join a My School room, users need to be signed in to a verified account, which means they must confirm that the email address belongs to them.
+To join a My School room, users need to be logged in to a verified account, which means they must confirm that the email address belongs to them.
 There are three ways to verify an account:

 Many schools do not allow student email addresses to receive email from outside sources.
 To verify their TodaysMeet accounts, students must have Google accounts, or be able to receive email from firstname.lastname@example.org.